Jerry Hilgenberg: Iowa career

 Hilgenberg started at Iowa for three seasons from 1951 to 1953.
 In his senior season in 1953, Iowa finished the year ranked in the top ten in the nation for the first time since the Ironmen in 1939.
 Jerry Hilgenberg played a large role in that, being named a first team All-American after the season.
 He was Coach Forest Evashevski’s first All-American at Iowa.
 He was also the captain of the baseball team as a senior.

-Hilgenberg was drafted by the National Football League’s Cleveland Browns, but he was also drafted by the U.S. Air Force, halting his professional career.
+Hilgenberg was drafted in the fourth round of the 1954 NFL draft by the National Football League’s Cleveland Browns.
+He was also drafted by the U.S. Air Force, halting his professional career.
 When he returned from service, he was hired as an Iowa assistant football coach from 1956-1963.
 During that time, the Hawkeyes won three Big Ten conference titles and two Rose Bowls.
 Jerry Hilgenberg was also able to coach his younger brother, Wally Hilgenberg.
 Wally became a star both for the Hawkeyes and the Minnesota Vikings.